Community

 This is a big part of why PokerMeet is built the way it is.

 Players can request access, but hosts still decide who fits the table.
-Address details stay hidden until approval and reveal timing.
+Exact address details stay hidden until approval and are released before game time.
 That gives private games a way to grow without feeling overly exposed.
 You can see that model in the flow overview and the more explicit privacy guardrails on the safety page.

 Community grows best when it feels safe to grow